protofire/Cardano-SmartDB-Scaffold/README.md

 ## Introduction

-The Cardano SmartDB Scaffold & Code Generator is a set of tools designed to streamline the development process for Cardano blockchain applications using the SmartDB library.
+The Cardano SmartDB Scaffold & Code Generator is a set of tools designed to streamline the development process for Cardano blockchain applications using the [SmartDB library](https://github.com/protofire/Cardano-SmartDB).
 These tools automate the creation of GraphQL schemas and generate boilerplate code for entities, making it easier to build and maintain Cardano dApps.

 **Important Note:** These tools are specifically designed to work within projects that use the SmartDB library.
 They generate files and structures that are compatible with and expected by SmartDB-based projects.
 It is highly recommended to use these tools within a forked version of the Cardano-SmartDB-Template.

 The toolkit consists of two main components:
 1. GraphQL Schema Generator (smartdb-graphql-gen)
 2. Code Generator (smartdb-code-gen)

+## Documentation

+For detailed documentation, please visit our [Gitbook](https://protofire-docs.gitbook.io/smartdb/smartdb-scaffold).

 ## Tools Overview